citta-lab/javascript/README.md

 ```

 4.3 Promises
-In the earlier 4.2 section we had to do nested callbacks ( i.e callback hell ) to retreive data based on previous asynchronous call result.
+In the earlier 4.2 section we had to do nested callbacks ( i.e callback hell ) to retrieve data based on previous asynchronous call result.
 To resolve this nested nature, ES6 introduces `promises`.
 >> Promise is an object which keeps track whether an event has happened or not (i.e pending or resolved )

 Promise has two state,